tellor-io/wagfi-frontend/README.md

-# frontendBoilerplate
+# treasuries
-A Nav, EmptyHero and Footer template for quick-starting Tellor Frontends
+A frontend for interacting with the Tellor Treasuries contract.